FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_H02.md

 ---

    6. `roll`:
      - This rolls the lines in the 90 ° direction to the line.
-     - Rising values of `roll` roll all lines to thr right, sinking values to the left (if an angle of 0° is set).
+     - If an angle of 0° is set: Rising values of `roll` roll all lines down, sinking values up.
      - **Type: scalar** `float`**
      - Usable value ranges:
        - To position the first line within the texture (which is the only one independent of the number of lines): from 0 to 1